-There are several definitions of ‘culture’ in the Oxford Dictionary, so when coming to one that would best describe the intent of this column, difficulties arose.
+There are several definitions of ‘culture’ in the Oxford Dictionary so when coming to one that would best describe the intent of this column, difficulties arose.
 The term ‘culture’ has a great deal of meaning.
 It not only describes a rich ethnic diversity, but also the creative ideas and achievements of our society.

-By meshing these together, one defines ‘culture’ as: ‘an appreciation of a society’s ideas and customs; this including manifestations of human intellect’.
-Ultimately, it is a celebration of people as a collective, and creating a space that recognises this leaves so much room for discussion.
+By meshing these together one defines ‘culture’ as: ‘an appreciation of a society’s ideas and customs; this including manifestations of human intellect’.
+Ultimately, it is a celebration of people as a collective and creating a space that recognises this leaves so much room for discussion.

-What makes human action differ from a physical event is that the cause of human action (our thoughts) is invisible.
-They regard decision making as just a perfect combination of multiple mental factors.
+However, many philosophers question the origin of these decisions and discovering their source makes them ‘determined’.
+Determinists believe that everything in the present is the result of a past event – every effect has a cause.
+What makes human action different from a physical event is that the cause of human action (our thoughts) is invisible.
+Here decision making is just a perfect combination of multiple mental factors.
 Our feeling of free-will is just a set group of thoughts, influenced by previous events, aligning in a certain way.

-For example, insecure-avoidant attachment types displayed increased tendencies of aggression compared to secure attachment types, who have better relationships and communication skills.
+Psychologists such as Prior and Glaser (2006) have found a connection between early attachment and later social development that works in support of ‘hard determinism’.
+In later life, individual personality traits were shown to vary between different attachment types.
+For example, insecure-avoidant attachment types displayed increased tendencies of aggression compared to secure attachment types who have better relationships and communication skills.
 From this point of view, one has no control over their character.
-Even our earliest relationships and experiences act to solidify our personalities in later life.
+Even our earliest relationships and experiences act to solidify our personality in later life.